Captain America: The First Avenger: Development

-In April 1997, Marvel was in negotiations with Mark Gordon and Gary Levinsohn to produce Captain America, and Larry Wilson and Leslie Bohem were set to write a script.
+In April 1997, Marvel Studios was in negotiations with Mark Gordon and Gary Levinsohn to produce Captain America, and Larry Wilson and Leslie Bohem were set to write a script.
 In May 2000, Marvel teamed with Artisan Entertainment to help finance the film.
 However, a lawsuit arose between Marvel Comics and Joe Simon over the ownership of Captain America copyrights, disrupting the development process of the film.
 The lawsuit was eventually settled in September 2003.
 Following the settlement, Marvel was preparing to license the film rights to Warner Bros. until producer David Maisel suggested that the company produce the film themselves.
 In 2005, Marvel received a $525 million investment from Merrill Lynch, allowing them to independently produce ten films, including Captain America.
 Paramount Pictures agreed to distribute the film.

 Originally, the film would stand alone; producer Kevin Feige said "about half" the movie would be set during World War II before moving into the modern day.
 Producer Avi Arad said, "The biggest opportunity with Captain America is as a man 'out of time', coming back today, looking at our world through the eyes of someone who thought the perfect world was small-town United States.
 Sixty years go by, and who are we today?
 Are we better?"
 He cited the Back to the Future trilogy as an influence, and claimed he had "someone in mind to be the star, and definitely someone in mind to be the director".
 In February 2006, Arad hoped to have a summer 2008 theatrical release date.
-Jon Favreau approached Arad to direct the film as a comedy, but he chose to make Iron Man instead.
+Jon Favreau approached Arad to direct the film as a comedy, but he chose to make Iron Man (2008) instead.
 In April 2006, David Self was hired to write the script.
 He explained that Captain America was his favorite superhero as a child because "my dad told me I could one day be Captain America".
 Joe Johnston met with Marvel to discuss directing the film.